[Solution] Search Results Showing No Results in Windows 10 Settings

-If searching through the Windows 10 Settings page is extremely slow or returns “No results” message, then here are some things you need to check out:
+If searching through the Windows 10 Settings page is extremely slow or returns “No results” message, follow these steps to fix the problem:

-Double-click Windows Search and set its start type to Automatic
+Windows Searchand set its start type to Automatic

 The above folder contains the XML files used by the modern Settings page.
 If these XML files are missing or their contents are not indexed, searching through the Settings page (WinKey + i) would return no results.
 So, let’s index this folder and it’s sub-folders and files.